bennorwood/pr-bot/README.md

 ## Configuration

 ### Needed Environment Variables
 - NODE_ENV: test | dev

+The following app config names specify a string environment variable name where the value can be found.

- - SLACK_WEBHOOK_URL: name of the environment variable the contains the slack incoming webhook url to hit for testing purposes
+ - SLACK_WEBHOOK_URL: the slack incoming webhook url to hit for testing purposes
- - SIGNING_SECRET: unique slack secret to verify that requests are actually from slack
+ - slack.SIGNING_SECRET: unique slack secret to verify that requests are actually from slack
- - USERNAME: Github username for basic authentication
+ - github.USERNAME: Github username for basic authentication
- - OATH_TOKEN_NAME: Github token or password for basic authentication against the github api
+ - github.OATH_TOKEN_NAME: Github token or password for basic authentication against the github api
+ - teams.platform.slackIncomingWebhookURL: url that app can post updates to freely

+ Note every team needs a corresponding slack incoming webhook url that the app can post messages to.

 ## Testing
 To run tests: